-Launched on Steam’s Early Access programme in August 2015, Flying Tigers: Shadows Over China is approaching final release.
-Update details as follows;
+Launched on Steam’s Early Access program in August 2015, Flying Tigers: Shadows Over China is approaching final release.

 About Flying Tigers: Shadows Over China